AlteracValleyHumber2019/CoreGame/README.md

 new_char->Respawn();
 ```

-We also recognized that there will be some cases where defining specific traits of certain archetype may be difficult when using the strategy pattern above alone.
-Thus all the base function in character class like Move, AutoAttack, Die, and respawn are overridable.
-Thus we can derive a subclass from Character class for example: Character (Derive)-> SpecialCharacter.
-And since SpecialCharacter is a child class from the base class Character; it may also use the same strategy classes while also having the ability to override or add functionalities.
+We also recognized that there will be some cases where defining specific traits of a certain archetype may be difficult when using the strategy pattern above.
+As such, all the base functions in the character class like Move, AutoAttack, Die, and Respawn can be overwritten.
+This allows us to derive a subclass from the Character class, for example: Character (Derive)-> SpecialCharacter.
+And since SpecialCharacter is a child class from the base class Character, it may also use the same strategy classes while also having the ability to override or add functionalities.

 Lastly, skills are handled differently from strategies.
-Each Character object will contain a list(std::vector object) of Skill based object.
-A Skill object contains some basic information about a skill/ability such as damage range is AoE or single target, Skill class will also have a mandatory pure virtual function to define how a skill should be invoked(Does it shoots a projectile or does it spawn a bunch of fireball that rain down from sky etc).
+Each Character object will contain a list (std::vector object) of Skill based object.
+A Skill object contains some basic information about a skill/ability such as if the damage range is area of effect or single target.
+Skill class will also have a mandatory pure virtual function to define how a skill should be invoked (does it shoots a projectile or does it spawn a bunch of fireball that rain down from sky etc).

 ![UnitUML](/new.png)

 #### Buff and Combo System
-In WoW most combo are as following:
+In World of Warcraft, most combos are as following:
 Skill 1 - Blessing of Lower City: Spell, duration 15 sec, Your healing spells cost 99 less mana.
 Skill 2 - Chain Heal: Spell, 2.5 sec cast, Heals the friendly target for (140% of Spell power), then jumps to heal the 2 most injured nearby allies.
 Healing is reduced by 30% with each jump.

-Thus to achieve this Combo effect we have decided to rely on the Buff system.
-A buff class can be created as the super class for all buffs and buffs can be apply to any character.
-We recognized the fact that a buff can be applied to a character from many sources, character itself, another player, npc, world, event, etc therefore, in order to reduce tight coupling we choose to implement an observer pattern system into our buff system.
-Anytime a sources needs to invoke a buff on one or more characters it will broadcast its message onto the central buff observer object then the observer object will broadcast the message to the appropriate Character classes.
+Thus to achieve this combo effect, we have decided to rely on the Buff system.
+A buff class can be created as the super class for all buffs and can be apply to any character.
+We recognized the fact that a buff can be applied to a character from many sources, such as the character itself, another player, an npc, the world or an event.
+Therefore, to reduce tight coupling we chose to implement an observer pattern system into our buff system.
+Anytime a source needs to invoke a buff on one or more characters it will broadcast its message onto the central buff observer object
+then the observer object will broadcast the message to the appropriate Character classes.
 This way the Character buff will never need to know who invoked it.

 #### Controller System
-Both AI and player controls some form of Character class in game thus it would make sense to say that Characters are simply in game controllable objects.
-Object can be controlled, they can be ordered to do things but they should not be able to control itself(Otherwise AI would be tightly coupled with Character which would be undesirable).
-Hence we decided to make AI and player both controllers.
+Both the AI and players control some form of Character class in game, thus it would make sense to say that Characters are simply in game controllable objects.
+Objects can be controlled, they can be ordered to do things but they should not be able to control themselves (otherwise AI would be tightly coupled with Character which would be undesirable).
+Hence we decided to make the AI and player classes both controllers.
 Controllers in this context do not necessarily have to have the same base class: a player controller may not need to have the same base as an AI controller.
 All they must do is send instructions.
-A mediator pattern “translator” will then take the input of these instructions either from AI or player or anything else that can send instructions translate them and calls the correct function in a Character class for example:
+A mediator pattern “translator” will then take the input of these instructions either from AI or player or anything else that can send instructions,
+translate them and calls the correct function in a Character class, for example:

 ```
 Player->A_KEY->translate->MoveLeft
 AI->MOVE_ACTION_LEFT->translate->MoveLeft
 ```

-By writing our AI and player with a mediator we essentially allows any AI to be able to take over player characters.
-An application of this maybe if there is only 6 player playing the game the AI could take over the rest of the 74 players and the 6 human player can proceed the game without trying to find another 74 people.
-Furthermore because AI is being decoupled from Characters that means we can swap out an easy AI for an hard AI dynamically.
+By writing our AI and player classes with a mediator, we essentially allow any AI to be able to take over player characters.
+An application of this may be if there are only 6 players playing the game, the AI could take over the remaining 74 players and the 6 human player can proceed to play the game without trying to find another 74 people.
+Furthermore, because AI is being decoupled from the Character class, we can swap out an easy AI for an hard AI dynamically.

 ## Skill Structures
-Each class will have their own unique skill sets(4 in total) however there are some similarities.
-Each character class, aside from healer, would have 1 single target ability and 1 AoE target ability along with 2 special case skills.
+Each class will have their own unique skill sets (4 in total) however there are some similarities.
+Each character class, aside from healer, will have one single target ability and one area of effect target ability along with 2 special case skills.
 See details below.

-#### Knight
+#### **Knight**
 ##### Crippling Blow - Single-Target Melee Attack
 The Knight fiercly swings his weapon letting out a grunt and dealing heavy damage and increasing the odds of NPC enemies targeting him.
-If the target is a player, it will slow them.
+If the target is a player, it will slow their movement rate.

 ##### Sundering Strike - Area of Effect Stun
 The Knight slams his shield into the ground causing the earth to tremor.
 Enemies caught in the blast are briefly stunned and take some damage.

 ##### Bum Rush - Single-Target Gap Closer
-The Knight charges forward at his target dealing high damage and become slowed for a few seconds.
+The Knight charges forward at his target dealing high damage and becomes slowed for a few seconds.

 ##### Will of Iron
-The Knight is granted increased defenses for a small period of time.
+The Knight is granted increased defenses for a short period of time.
 Nearby allies will also receive a minor version of this buff.
 Has a long cooldown.

-#### Scholar/ Elementalist
+#### **Scholar/ Elementalist**
 ##### Incinerate - Single-Target Ranged Spell
 Deals damage to a target from a distance.
-Applies a small damage over time.
-For each target that has this debuff the Scholar moves faster.
+Applies a small damage over time effect.
+For each target that has this debuff, the Scholar moves faster.

 ##### Boulder Toss - Area of Effect Range Spell
 Summon a giagantic boulder and hurl it at a target area dealing damage to and knocking down enemies hit.

 ##### Time Skip - Blink Spell
-The Scholar warps foward in time moving his own position forward a set distance and slightly reducing the remaining cooldown of his most recent ability.
+The Scholar warps foward in time, moving his own position forward a set distance and slightly reducing the remaining cooldown of his most recent ability.

 ##### Impaling Ice - Area of Effect Range Spell
-Large Icicles rain from the sky dealing damage and slowing enemies hit.
+Large icicles rain from the sky dealing damage and slowing enemies hit.

-#### Assassin
+#### **Assassin**
 ##### Where it Counts - Single-Target Melee Attack
 Attack an enemy’s vitals, dealing large amounts of damage (bonus damage used while stealthed).

 ##### Nerve Strike - Single-Target Melee Attack
 Interrupt spell-casting and cause the target to suffer nerve damage over time.
-If used while stealth nerve strike does more damage and nerve damage persists longer
+If used while stealth, nerve strike does more damage and nerve damage persists longer

 ##### Stalk - Stealth Ability
-Stalk your prey, masking your presence completely to enemies, if targeting an enemy before casting, mark the target increasing all of your damage to them for a duration once you finish stalking.
+Stalk your prey, masking your presence completely to enemies.
+If targeting an enemy before casting, this ability marks the target, increasing all of your damage to them for a duration once you finish stalking.
 They may not know where you are but they know they are being hunted!

 ##### In For the Kill - Speed-up Ability
-Leap behind your target, stunning them momentarily, if used while stealthed, the next strike you land will be increased/guaranteed crit If you are stalking the target in for the kill consumes the damage bonus of stalking and causes large damage.
+Leap behind your target, stunning them momentarily, if used while stealthed, the next strike you land will have increased damage/ be a guaranteed critical hit.
+If you are stalking the target, in for the kill consumes the damage bonus of stalking and causes larger damage.

-#### Blood Priest
+#### **Blood Priest**
 ##### Transfusion - Single-Target Ranged Spell and Heal
-Cause minor damage to the target, healing nearest ally by twice the damage done.
+Cause minor damage to the target, healing the nearest ally by twice the damage done.
 Heals self by an amount.

 ##### My Life for Theirs - Area of Effect Heal
-Sacrifice a percentage of hp to heal nearby allies for a total of a multiple of the amount sacrificed.
-Heals self based on amount of
+Sacrifice a percentage of hit points to heal nearby allies for a total of a multiple of the amount sacrificed.
+Heals self based on the amount of allies healed.
-allies healed.

 ##### Ring of Blood - Area of Effect Blocking Spell
-Generate a circle of blood that costs a percentage of life in order to create an impassable ring that also makes the caster untargetable, should an enemy remain within the ring, they will not be able to exit, but will be able to attack the caster.
+Generate a circle of blood that costs a percentage of life in order to create an impassable ring that also makes the caster untargetable.
+Should an enemy remain within the ring, they will not be able to exit, but will be able to attack the caster.

 ##### Hemo Shield - Single-Target Shielding Spell
-Blood spilled guards the target, generating a protective shell based on hp lost by the blood priest.
+Blood spilled guards the target, generating a protective shell based on hit points lost by the blood priest.

-#### Racial Abilities
+#### **Racial Abilities**
 Racial abilities can be used by any one member of a faction but all members of that faction share a cooldown.
 This ability has a long cooldown and should be saved for an important moment.

 ##### Orc - Warcry
-All the orcs let out a fierce warcry increasing damage output and temporarily becoming immune to any interruptions.
+All the orcs let out a fierce warcry, increasing damage output and temporarily becoming immune to any interruptions.

 ##### Dwarf - Stone Skin
-The dwarves receive inspiration from their earthen roots and gain a temporary shield equal to their max health and become immune to any movement impairing effects.
+The dwarves receive inspiration from their earthen roots and gain a temporary shield equal to their maximum health and become immune to any movement impairing effects.

 # Tools